nikolaitur/Shopify-Boilerplate-Theme/readme.md

 3) Change git origin url from this starter theme url to project git url you've just created: `git remote set-url origin <project-repository-url>`

 All theme sources are in `sources` directory and this is our main folder where we do our development.
 The files from `sources` builds to `build` directory by our theme development tool.
 The `build` folder is native Shopify theme.
 Don't edit any code inside this folder, because it will be overwritten from `sources` directory each time developer works with theme's source code.
+There is only 1 case when you should work with `build` folder, please see deployment warning for more info.

 #### To use our theme development tool, Node.js and Gulp v4 should be installed in your system.